Disclaimer

 "What was the epidemic anyway?"
 Harry asked.

 "The water had been spiked by some weird substance.
-The water that was infected caused the total opposite of what water is suppose to do," Danny replied.
+The water that was infected caused the total opposite of what water is supposed to do," Danny replied.

 "In other words, anyone infected would of died from dehydration if they drank nothing but water," Tom said.